-- It has also been suggested to the group that the receiver, by national law, shall be made the surety of the contributor to the LNG account if the contributor is not subject to the jurisdiction of a State Party.
-This would save the cost of putting up security as well as the bureaucracy associated with making sure that the security, if required, is in place for each consignment. - 2.9 However, the majority of the submissions to the correspondence group point out that this is not in the "spirit" of the HNS Convention.
-Others have felt that one should keep strictly to the methods of interpretation of treaties recognized in the Vienna Convention on the Law of Treaties, 1969, Articles 31 et seq.
+- 2.11 It has also been suggested to the group that the receiver, by national law, shall be made the surety of the contributor to the LNG account if the contributor is not subject to the jurisdiction of a State Party.
+This would save the cost of putting up security as well as the bureaucracy associated with making sure that the security, if required, is in place for each consignment. - 2.12 However, the majority of the submissions to the correspondence group point out that this is not in the "spirit" of the HNS Convention.
+Accepting that "the spirit of the Convention" could have more than a single interpretation, one correspondent of the majority has stated that - "we understand that the only not possible interpretation is to consider the exception as a general case.
+Therefore we would like to emphasize the idea that there is an exception for LNG cargos that has to be considered and accomplished.
+Otherwise, as several Correspondents have alleged, we might be incurring in fraud." - Others have felt that it is rather difficult to establish what the spirit of the Convention is, and that one should keep strictly to the methods of interpretation of treaties recognized in the Vienna Convention on the Law of Treaties, 1969, Articles 31 et seq.
+Such methods of interpretation, it is submitted, would allow this option.
 In any event, there are strong indications that the draftsmen of the HNS Convention positively accepted the possibility that it may be necessary to instigate enforcement measures against others than those made contributors in the Convention.
 This appears from comparing Article 13(2) of the Fund Convention and Article 6 of the HNS Convention.
 In the HNS Convention, the proviso that enforcement "measures shall only be directed against those persons who are under an obligation to contribute to the Fund" has been omitted.